-The Canadian Cardiovascular Society made a strong recommendation, based on moderate-quality evidence, supporting exercise training for persons with postural orthostatic tachycardia syndrome.
+The Canadian Cardiovascular Society strongly recommended, based on moderate-quality evidence, exercise training for persons with postural orthostatic tachycardia syndrome.
 The Society's panel recommends exercise take place every other day for at least 30 minutes, in a non-upright position, focusing on aerobic reconditioning with additional leg resistance training.
-The panel added that some patients might not begin to experience positive results for four to six weeks (Raj, 2020).
+The panel added that some patients might not begin to experience positive results for four to six weeks.
+Exercise programs can often be completed independently, but some patients may benefit from the safety and structure of a supervised cardiac rehabilitation program (Raj, 2020).